Introduction

 VomittingWhat are nutrients?

-Nutrients are compounds found in different foods that make it possible for the body to grow and heal.
+Nutrients are compounds found in food (proteins, fruit and vegetables) that enable the body to grow and heal.

 Why does the body need nutrients?

-Nutrients play an important role in the proper functioning of nerves, the brain, organs and muscles.
+Proper functioning of nerves, the brain, organs and muscles

 Calcium